1. Toward an Internet Ontology

 It is useful to draw a classic philosophical distinction.
 We may be talking about two senses of the word ‘real’.
 As an example, pyrite, or fool’s gold, isn’t real gold.
 But in another sense, fool’s gold is obviously real.
 A piece of pyrite exists.
 It has just as much reality as a piece of real gold.
 One is a counterfeit relative to a preference.
 But a counterfeit is still a real thing.

 The distinction leads to a question.
 Do we think that online life as a whole is somehow a counterfeit of genuine life?
 Or do we think online life doesn’t exist?
 Does a bitcoin not exist or is it a counterfeit of a genuine coin?
 Neither option seems exactly right.
 In my view, we largely don’t know what we think of the question.
-Because we don’t think about it.
+That is because we simply don’t think about it.
 We blend the two senses into a bizarre and unexpressed metaphysical assumption—namely, an ontological hierarchy according to which offline life has more reality than online life.

 As a way of constructing a better idea, consider how the two realities interact.
 Andrew Couts says, “we know, deep down, that the disconnect between what we do online and offline is a figment of our imagination. […] We understand that the Internet is real life – we simply choose to ignore it.”